themeteorchef/writing-an-api/writing-an-api.md

     // PUT /webhooks/stripe
   });
 ```
-The idea here is that we define a route passing a path, an options object, and then use a series of chained methods each one corresponding to an HTTP verb.
+The idea here is that we define a route passing a path, an options object, and then use a series of chained methods, each one corresponding to an HTTP verb.
 WTF?!
 Let's step through it.

 With Iron Router, we start by defining our route with `Router.route( '/server/side/path', { where: 'server' } )`.
 If you've worked with Iron Router before, the first argument, the path, should look familiar.
 This is the URL relative to our application's address (e.g. `http://website.com/server/side/path`) that users will use to call on our API.

 This is just like any URL you'd type into your browser, but with one difference: it's not meant to render anything on the page.
 In other words, this URL is meant to be accessed by a server using an HTTP request.
 Robot speak.
 Later on we'll see _how_ this URL is used to make a request.
 For now: just trust me.

-The next part `{ where: 'server' }` is used to tell Iron Router that this route should only be accessible on the server, but also that this route should get access to Node's `request` and `response` objects (what we'll use to receive a request and respond to it with).
+The next part `{ where: 'server' }` is used to tell Iron Router that this route should be accessible on the server, but also that this route should get access to Node's `request` and `response` objects (what we'll use to receive a request and respond to it with).

 Lastly, the `.get()`, `.post()`, and `.put()` are convenience methods that point to a function to be called when that route receives a request using _that_ method.
-So, if an HTTP request is made using the `POST` method, we'll call the `.post()` method.
-If it's made with a `GET` method, we'll use the `.get()` method, and so on.
+So, if an HTTP request is made using the `POST` method, we'll call the `.post()` function.
+If it's made with a `GET` method, we'll use the `.get()` function, and so on.

 #### Using this with our API object